 - Other third parties

-A thorough investigation into the circumstances of your case will uncover which individual or entity is at fault for the injuries you sustained.
-This party will be ordered to compensate you if the jury finds them liable in court.
+A thorough investigation into the circumstances of your case will uncover which parties are at fault for your injuries and related expenses and losses you sustained.

-You can sue for any serious injuries you suffer in an accident in Orlando, such as:
+You can file an insurance claim for injuries you suffered in your accident, such as:

 - Facial injuries